TryQuiet/framework-builder/README.md

 generate-frameworks script gets three arguments: desired platform; cpu architecture to build against; comma-separated package names to iterate over and to run proper scripts for each.

 ## Build for iOS
+> NOTE: Currently, the only supported architecture for iOS is arm64

 Do `npm run start-ios` in the root directory of the project.
 By default, the packages (`leveldown` and `classic-level`) will build against `arm64` architecture.

 As an artifacts the iOS's frameworks are generated.
 They can be embedded into the app bundle through xcode.
 Additionaly, path mapping file for overriding dlopen can be found (`deps/override-dlopen-paths-data.json`).

 ## Build for Android
+> NOTE: Currently, the only supported architecture for Android is arm64

-The only prerequisite is to have Android NDK installed locally (https://developer.android.com/ndk/downloads) (version 21.4 is confirmed to be working).
+The only <b>prerequisite</b> is to have Android NDK installed locally (https://developer.android.com/ndk/downloads) (version 21.4 is confirmed to be working).

 Don't forget to export `NDK_PATH` pointing to the installation directory (e.g. `/home/user/Android/ndk/21.4.707552`) inside the terminal you use (bash is default).